-A concussion is traumatic brain injury caused when the brain is shaken inside the skull, which can cause damage to blood vessels in the brain or even injury to the brain tissue itself.
+A concussion is a traumatic brain injury that occurs when your brain is shaken inside your skull.
+This incident can potentially damage the blood vessels in your brain or injure its tissue.

 In the past, athletes in many sports returned to play too soon after a concussion, sometimes even on the same day.
 But sports and health organizations are starting to take these injuries much more seriously.
 Trainers, health care professionals and athletes themselves are watching more closely for concussions and taking a more conservative approach to rehabilitation and return to play.
 This is an important change for the health of athletes everywhere.

 Here are some points to consider and steps you can take to reduce your chances of suffering long term effects after a hard hit.

 If you’ve had a concussion, the first 10 days are crucial.
 During this time you are at the greatest risk for another concussion.
 Not only that, your risk of getting another concussion rises every time you have one.
 If you can protect yourself in those first few days, you’ll have much better odds of a full recovery.